-Foundations 5.1.
+Foundations 5.2.
 Divergence under uniform selection.
 Although it is generally thought that selection will increase the evolutionary determinism of a system, causing pairs of populations under identical selection pressures to be more similar than expected on the basis of random assortment of variation, this is not necessarily the case (Cohan 1984; Lynch 1986).
-Consider a pair of populations exposed to identical conditions and starting with identical frequencies of two alleles, A and a, p and (1 - p), respectively.
-Letting $\phi(p)$ be the probability of fixation of allele A, the probability that a pair of populations will ultimately experience fixation for different alleles is $\Delta = 2\phi(p)[1 - \phi(p)]$, which reaches a maximum value when $\phi(p) = 0.5$.
-Under the naive view that the beneficial allele always fixes, one expects $\phi(p) = 1$ and $\Delta = 0$.
+Consider a pair of populations exposed to identical conditions and starting with two alleles, A and a, with identical frequencies of p and (1-p), respectively.
+Letting $\phi(p)$ be the probability of fixation of allele A, the probability that a pair of populations will ultimately experience fixation for different alleles is $\Delta = 2\phi(p)[1-\phi(p)]$, which reaches a maximum value when $\phi(p) = 0.5$.
+Under the naive view that the beneficial allele always fixes, one expects $\phi(p) = 1$ and $\Delta = 0$, but this is incorrect because the probability of fixation of beneficial alleles is < 1.

 That populations can sometimes diverge to a greater extent under uniform selection than under pure neutral drift can be seen as follows.
-In the absence of selection, the probability of fixation of allele A is simply p, and the probability of alternative outcomes is $\Delta = 2p(1-p)$.
-The probability of divergence is increased by selection if $\phi(p)$ under selection is closer to 0.5 than the initial frequency p.
-Thus, because $\phi(p) > p$ for a selectively favored allele, a minimum requirement for increased divergence under pan-selection is that the starting frequency of the advantageous allele be < 0.5.
+In the absence of selection, the probability of fixation of allele A is simply p, and the probability of alternative outcomes is $\Delta = 2p(1-p)$, which is maximized when p = 0.5.
+For the same reason, the probability of divergence is increased by selection if $\phi(p)$ under selection is closer to 0.5 than the initial frequency p.
+Because $\phi(p) > p$ for a selectively favored allele, it follows that a minimum requirement for increased divergence under pan-selection is that the starting frequency of the advantageous allele be < 0.5.

 The conditions for excess divergence under drift plus selection to exceed that under drift alone are not very restrictive.
 Consider two replicate populations with identical initial frequencies of the A allele, p = 0.25.
-Under pure drift, the probability that one replicate becomes fixed for A and the other for a is $2 \cdot 0.25 \cdot (1 - 0.25) =$ 0.375.
+Under pure drift, the probability that one replicate becomes fixed for A and the other for a is $2 \cdot 0.25 \cdot (1 - 0.25) = 0.375$.
 Now suppose that A is weakly favored by selection, with $N_e s = 0.5$.
-Again assuming $p_0 = 0.25$, Equation 4.1a gives the fixation probability of A as 0.46, implying a probability of fixing alternative alleles of $2 \cdot 0.46 \cdot 0.54 = 0.496$.
-Divergence is increased by the action of selection, which in this case moves the fixation probability very close to 0.5.
-Thus, even when under identical directional selection pressures, populations that initiate with low-frequency, advantageous alleles can exhibit levels of divergence conventionally interpreted as being associated with diversifying selection.
+Again assuming $p_0 = 0.25$, Equation 4.1a gives the fixation probability of A as 0.46, implying a probability of fixing alternative alleles of $2 \cdot 0.46 \cdot 0.54 = 0.496$, close to the maximum level of divergence expected under neutrality.
+Thus, even when experiencing identical directional selection pressures, populations that initiate with low-frequency, advantageous alleles can exhibit levels of divergence conventionally interpreted as being associated with diversifying selection.
+Of course, this analysis ignores the recurrent downstream introduction of mutations, which could ultimately lead to convergence.